khakhalin/Dynamic-clamp-2018/reviews and responses.md

 > Page 8, line 16-19: Cohen's D tells the discriminability rather than whether there is a difference between two quantities.
 A test like the Hoteling-2 test can provide significance measures for whether the means of the data in 2C are significant.

-We report Cohen's d values as a measure of effect sizes, not as a quantification of significance.
+We initially reported Cohen's d values as a measure of effect sizes, not as a quantification of significance.
+Now we also ran Hotelling t-squared tests on 2D sets of points, representing amplitude and temporal tuning values for different cells.

----------- TODO ----------- : try Hoteling t-squared test

 > Page 8, lines 26-35: Rather than only saying that groups that were significantly different in average values were also significantly different in variability, name the groups again.
 (Otherwise the reader has to jump all around.)